MarcoTerzoloGit/react-native-power-logger/README.md

 ```

-## warnings
+## Warnings
 `overrideNativeMap` will override the native `Array.prototype.map`, use it only for debugging.
 When turned on will dump all items from all the array's maps (frameworks included).

-## support
+## Support
 Star the project if you liked!
+Share it, fork it or contribute to improve it.
 Long live react-native!